CalculatedContent/WeightWatcher/README.md

 - detect potential problems when compressing or fine-tuning pretrained models
 - layer warning labels: over-trained; under-trained

-ad well several new experimental model transformations, including:
+and well several new experimental model transformations, including:

 - SVDSmoothing:  builds a model that can be used to predict test accuracies, but only with the training data.
 - SVDSharpness:  removes Correlation Traps, which arise from sub-optimal regularization pre-trained models.